 Shannon Lay: “Yeah, I think it was just the current climate, it had everybody on edge and it wasn’t an intentional thing to make something super political but it was just all we could think about.
 And I think whatever you’re experiencing is what you end up writing about.
 And it was just a collective feeling among us that was like ‘uh-oh.’”

-But it might just as well be Saturday now, too.
+But it might just as well be Saturdays now, too.
 In Bordeaux, the gendarmes had barred off townsfolk and tourists alike from the Cathedral Saint-André, the Hotêl de Ville and the Cours de l’Intendance.
 Playing the dumb tourist, I had to ask and received a three word reply “les gilet-jaunes.”
 Innerwardly, I gulped.

 Two days near Christmas eve, my cousin, Andrew, and I stayed close to Gare St. Jean in Bordeaux.
 That Saturday was spent exploring the Quais on the Port de la Lune, watching the first stirrings of a popular demonstration, weaving the side-streets and finding the Saint-Michel along our way to a museum consecrated, naturally, for the history of Bordelais wine trade.
 Leaving, with a pretty French girl’s Facebook profile in hand, we were caught, three bottles of wine boxed and pressed to my chest, criss-crossing every which boulevard and mainstreet looking for a sign to point us in the direction of Place de la Victoire.
 There the tourist curio of popular demonstration had frayed at the borders, pointed at the corners and hollered where it had chanted.
 Black smoke rose on the metro tracks and the smell of burning plastic mingled with tear gas.
 We hightailed it.
 From la Porte d’Aquitaine on to a parcours parallel with the Cours de la Marne and its host of yellow jackets, all under sporadic fire from tear gas and flashbangs alike.
 Corralled by those French sirens, the kind that gives you flashbacks to the Bourne Identity, blaring past to set a roadblock.
 It was one of those rare fears—the fear that comes with the threat of being maimed and knowing so.
-Usually that fear sits in the back of your skull, chittering, chattering, combating your more idiotic impulses, y’know, a fucking conscience.
+Usually that fear sits in the back of your skull, chittering, chattering, combating your more idiotic impulses, y’know, a conscience.
 God bless it.

-But those moments when the flang-bang flash grenades went off and the taste of tear gas tepid pushed that terror impulse right to the forefront and center of our mind, there was no other recourse.
+But that night, when the flang-bang flash grenades went off and the taste of tear gas tepid pushed that terror impulse right to the forefront and center of our mind, there was no other recourse.
 So we ran with the civilians and the tourists alike, non-warriors running like the Warriors.
 When we finally reached the AirBnB high in the apartment block, I placed the wine on the counter, opened the balcony door, regarded the night skyline, returned to Andrew with a smile and asked if he was game for dinner.
 Luckily, Dominos still delivered.

 I never made it out to Saint-Michel during a lovely springtime Saturday; but I assumed the basilique was just as well guarded.
 Me, I was of two minds about it, the tourist and the revolutionary, you guess who is who: